nicholaschiang/dl-datasheets/README.md

 # dl-datasheets

-Some useful scripts for downloaded datasheets to create larger datasets.
+Some useful scripts for downloading datasheets to create large datasets.